-Optional Practical Training (OPT) grants eligible F-1 students the opportunity to work for twelve months (anywhere in the U.S.) in a field that is related to their degree program and commensurate with each degree level (Bachelor’s, Master’s and Ph.D.).
+Optional Practical Training (OPT) grants eligible F-1 students the opportunity to work for 12 months (anywhere in the U.S.) in a field that is related to their degree program and commensurate with each degree level (bachelor’s, master’s and Ph.D.).

-Students remain in F-1 status at the University of Houston-Clear Lake even though they may be working elsewhere in the U.S. Students with only their thesis option left should consult with an International Student Advisor to determine if post completion OPT is the best option.
+Students remain in F-1 status at University of Houston-Clear Lake, even though they may be working elsewhere in the U.S. Students with only their thesis option left should consult with an international student advisor to determine if post completion OPT is the best option.

 How do I know if I am eligible?